mighdoll/wgsl-linker/packages/shared-tests/README.md

 TypeScript version:
 [ImportTests.ts](./src/test-cases/ImportTests.ts)

-## Add Texts in TypeScript
+## Add Examples in TypeScript

-Write tests in TypeScript rather than JSON.
+Author new examples in TypeScript.
+TypeScript is similar to JSON but a little more convenient.
+In TypeScript,
-(TypeScript is a little more convenient to author than JSON - There's no need to quote keys, multiline strings are allowed.)
+there's no need to quote keys and multiline strings are allowed.

 ### Convert TypeScript Tests to JSON

-A tool is available to convert the TypeScript version of the
+A tool is available to convert the TypeScript objects to JSON.

-#### Install dependencies and build the tool:
+#### Install dependencies and build the tool

 ```sh
 pnpm install